Literature, Art and History in Medieval and Modern Europe

 Academic Year 2017-2018

-The PhD course in the Cultures and Societies of Modern Europe revolves around the study of the many aspects (literary, artistic, religious, political and institutional) of the European cultures of the Modern Age, their specific historical and social contexts, their interconnections, their ideology and identity, and their relationships with the world beyond Europe.
+The PhD course in the Literature, Art and History in Medieval and Modern Europe revolves around the study of the many aspects (literary, artistic, religious, political and institutional) of the European cultures of the Modern Age, their specific historical and social contexts, their interconnections, their ideology and identity, and their relationships with the world beyond Europe.
 The circulation of ideas, exchanges, conflicts and cultural mediations, the relationships between culture and power, the uses and fruition of knowledge and of artistic and literary creativity and their political, social and religious dimensions, are thus at the centre of an analysis that is of necessity both interdisciplinary and multidisciplinary, in the awareness of the complex methodological implications involved and of the need to link the theoretical with the historical, documentary, philological and linguistic points of view.

 The PhD course thus aims to recruit scholars wishing to further their research studies over a wide diachronic scale in the fields of history, literature, language, history of art and iconography, at the same time developing the theoretical and critical competences enabling them to understand the principal phenomena at European level but with an eye to a wider world stage.
 The integration of these areas offers the possibility, unique in the Italian and international university context, of combining a prestigious tradition of studies, well-established in the individual sectors, with new research methods involving the exchange of ideas and a consistent epistemological bias.